 I use one small flatbread or one pita for each person.
 Place the flatbread on a baking sheet.
 Crumble the feta onto the bread and put it in a 350 degree oven for 7 or 8 minutes.
 Now, I know that feta is not a melting cheese, but when heated it gets really nice and soft and almost creamy.
-Up until now I’ve only had feta cold in salads so I was very surprised at how much I enjoyed it warm!
+Up until this recipe, I’d only had feta cold in salads so I was very surprised at how much I enjoyed it warm!
 You could serve this little treat as an afternoon snack, an appetizer, or a dessert.

-When the feta has softened, remove the pan from the oven and drizzle each with honey.
+When the feta has softened, remove the pan from the oven and drizzle each flatbread with honey.
 Scatter over the lemon zest and oregano.

-That’s it.
 That’s all there is to it.
 And if it’s too hot for you to start up the oven right now, pop it on the grill instead!
 Even better.